 Under this definition, we had no independent directors prior to this offering.
-As noted above, we have selected three qualified independent and diverse individuals who will join our Board upon the closing of this offering.
-We expect to identify and select one additional independent director prior to the closing of this offering.
+As noted above, we have selected four qualified independent and diverse individuals who will join our Board upon the effectiveness of this offering.

 Family Relationships

 There are no family relationships among any of our executive officers and directors.